 Health Care Worker medicals-for NHS employment in England

-There are specific requirements for medical, dental and some nursing and health care workers applying for work in England and should be carried out by a SEQOHS Accredited OH Provider see SOP.
+There are specific requirements for medical, dental and some nursing and health care workers applying for work in England and should be carried out by a SEQOHS Accredited OH Provider.

 It applies to the following workers:

 - Those applying for registration on the Medical, Dental and Ophthalmic Performers List.

 Exposure Prone Procedures (EPP) are those procedures where the worker’s gloved hands may be in contact with sharp instruments, needle tips or sharp tissues (e.g. spicules of bone or teeth) inside a patient’s open body cavity, wound or confined anatomical space where the hands or fingertips may not be completely visible at all times.

 Purpose of screening

 The purpose of the occupational health screening is to:

 - Ensure that the applicant is fit from a health point of view to undertake the services that they shall provide or could be reasonably expected to provide as a health professional.